nsedan/Maxify/README.md

 ## UX

-The propose of this website is...
+The propose of this website is to add and manage tasks to increase personal productivity.

 ## Features